Lawhy/Lawhy.github.io/_posts/2020-12-2-contraction-mapping.md

 comments: false
 ---

-The source of the proof is available [here](https://www.math.ucdavis.edu/~hunter/book/ch3.pdf).

 ### Contraction Mapping Definition

 Let $$(X, d)$$ be a metric space, A mapping $$T : X \mapsto X$$ is a *contraction mapping*, or *contraction*, if $$\exists c, 0 \leq c < 1$$ s.t. $$\forall x,y \in X$$, we have \\[d(T(x), T(y)) \leq c d(x, y).\\]